Red Wagon Farm in Columbia Station holds its annual Pumpkin Festival this October, with tractor rides, corn mazes, and plenty of pumpkins.

 If you’re looking for a value, and feel good about your upper-body strength, there’s a pumpkin patch where you can take as many pumpkins as you like for only $10…as long as you can carry them all out at the same time.
 Other rules: you have to stand up with them all, with no help, and no stem-holding.
 “The most pumpkins I’ve seen carried out today?
 Six,” said Nick Lopez, who monitors the pumpkin patch.
 “The most I’ve ever seen?
 Thirteen.
 The guy was massive.”

-Pumpkin Festival runs all throughout the month of October, from Noon until 5pm, Saturdays and Sundays.
+Pumpkin Festival begins September 21st, and runs throughout the month of October, from Noon until 5pm, Saturdays and Sundays.
 So gather up your family, head out to the farm and unwind with a Ohio tradition.